Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 It will be a never-ending one-sided rant (like what I’m doing right now 😉), and she will keep going on and on till you’re exhausted from listening.
 You will notice that she keeps repeating the same things over and over again.
 It’s as if she’s stuck in a loop.

-How her parents, siblings, and other relatives were mean to her when she was growing up and how she had to cut-off ties with them.
+Stories of how her parents, siblings, and other relatives were mean to her when she was growing up and how she had to cut off ties with them.
 She will cry, sob, and shed crocodile tears – anything that puts the highlight on her.
+The same stories repeated again and again.

 She will portray herself as the main lead of a movie character who undergoes so much trouble and hardships in life, only to emerge victorious in the end.
 And for that, the reward she expects is that she should be allowed to decide for others.
 In other words – she wants complete control.